Find out when a tenant can get a pet bond refund, how much can be refunded and how to get a pet bond refund.

 If there are no other consented pets at the property

-If there are no other consented pets at the property, the tenant can apply for a pet bond refund.
+If there are no other consented pets at the property, the tenant can ask the landlord for a pet bond refund.

 The refund can be paid to 1 tenant or split between many tenants.
-A tenant can also choose to transfer their bond to a new landlord if they agree.
+Tenants can choose to transfer their bond to a new landlord if they agree.
+This can be done by entering the new landlord’s bank account number in when you are confirming the account to refund into.

 If there are still consented pets at the property